-Myelomeningocele is one type of NTD.
-In a child born with myelomeningocele, there is an open defect on the back.
+Myelodysplasia is one type of neural tube defect (NTD).
+In a child born with myelodysplasia, there is an open defect on the back.
 The neural plate fails to become rounded and the backbone, muscles and skin fail to take their proper place over the spinal cord.

-If you have a child with myelodysplasia, the chance of having another child with myelodysplasia is approximately three out of 100 (3 precent).
-If two children of the same parents are affected, the risk increases to about one out of 100 (10 precent) for a third child.
+If you have a child with myelodysplasia, the chance of having another child with myelodysplasia is approximately three percent if two children of the same parents are affected, the risk increases to about 10 percent for a third child.

 You may have concerns if you are considering having another child.
-If so, it is recommended that you have a consultation with a geneticist.
-A geneticist can give you current information about incidence and prevention.
+Doctors recommended that you have a consultation with a geneticist, who can give you specific information about risk and prevention.
 Research into the cause and prevention of myelodysplasia is ongoing.
-One leading research center is the Centers for Disease Control and Prevention (CDC) in Atlanta.